Sarcopenia

 How is sarcopenia diagnosed?

-Diagnosis often includes strength testing such as grip strength or chair rise testing, walking speed assessments, and sometimes body composition testing such as DXA scans.
+Diagnosis often includes strength testing such as grip strength or chair rise testing, walking speed assessments, function tests, and sometimes body composition testing such as DXA scans.

 What is the best exercise for sarcopenia?

-Progressive resistance exercise is usually the most effective exercise approach for sarcopenia.
-A physiotherapist may also include balance training, walking programs, and functional strengthening exercises.
+Progressive resistance exercise is usually the most useful exercise approach for sarcopenia.
+A physiotherapist or exercise physiologist may also include balance training, walking programs, step-ups, sit-to-stands, and functional strengthening exercises.